 GREG COTE'S RANDOM EVIDENCE BLOG: MIAMI.
 SPORTS.
 AND BEYOND.

-1) It's MONDAY, APRIL 9.
-This was my mother's birthday.
-It's why my first uniform number in Little League was 9.
-Miss you, Mom.
-2) Surprise and thrill the Dolfans in your life with our 'Fins At 50' book.
+1) It's MONDAY, APRIL 16.
+Jackie Robinson dissolved baseball's color barrier 71 years ago yesterday.
+2) Surprise and delight the Dolfans in your life with our 'Fins At 50' book.
 Click on Amazon to check it out.
-3) In The Previous Blogpost (ITPB): Heat playoff possibilities with poll, 4-Man Outfield, 'Dream Still Lives' video & more.
+3) In The Previous Blogpost (ITPB): Heat-Sixers Game 1 and playoff preview, your confidence-level verdict, The List, 4-Man Outfield update & more.
 4) Join us on Twitter @gregcote.
 Also Facebook and Instagram.

 HOT BUTTON TOP 10 (UPDATED): WHAT SOUTH FLORIDA SPORTS FANS ARE TALKING ABOUT: Our blog-exclusive every-Sunday feature, updated Mondays, is part week-in-review, part look-ahead.
 Hot Button means what's on our minds, locally and nationally, from a Miami perspective, as the sports week just past pivots to the week ahead.
 This week's HB10:

-UPDATED: 'THE FOUR-MAN OUTFIELD': BRINSON'S WOES: Throughout the MLB season -- just for fun -- I'm comparing and updating the ongoing performances of the three Marlins outfield starters traded away during the offseason and current Marlins center fielder Lewis Brinson, the best prospect to arrive in the deals.
+UPDATED: 'THE FOUR-MAN OUTFIELD': BRINSON DOWN TO .131: Throughout the MLB season -- just for fun -- I'm comparing and updating the ongoing performances of the three Marlins outfield starters traded away during the offseason and current Marlins center fielder Lewis Brinson, the best prospect to arrive in the deals.
 Unfair to compare three established stars with a rookie?
 Boo hoo.
 Who said life was fair!
 Plus, remember: Just for fun!
 We'll base our continually updated rankings on OPS (on-base plus slugging).
-Early days, but all four (especially Brinson) RE struggling to some degree except Yelich -- and he's sidelined by an oblique (abdominal) issue.
+Early days, but Brinson is really struggling, while Yelich remains sidelined by an oblique (abdominal) issue.
 The latest, entering Monday play: